IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-There is also an overloaded version of the *ScalarProcessing* method that accepts a *newValueProcessor* delegate that returns a non-void value.

-## Deferred processing of changes in the sources
+## Overlapping changes processing
 When the handler of PropetyChanged or CollectionChanged event of computation is being executed that computation is in the process of some change of source and is in an inconsistent state (has IsConsistent == false).
-All the changes of sources made at that time will be deferred until the computation completes the processing of the original change of the source.
+All the changes of sources made at that time (overlapping changes) will be deferred until the computation completes the processing of the original change of the source.
 Consider following code:

 ```csharp